This information explains how to care for a suspected or actual extravasation.

 - Do not massage the area.

 If the medication that leaked was chemotherapy, your nurse will call you the day after the suspected or actual extravasation to check on you.
-He or she will continue to call you once a week for the next 3 to 6 weeks.
+They will continue to call you once a week for the next 3 to 6 weeks.
 Your nurse will let you know if you need to continue caring for your extravasation site.

-It is important that we have a phone number where we can reach you.
+It is important that we have a phone number at which we can reach you.
 If you miss the call, please call your nurse back at ____________________.Back to top

 - Changes at the site, such as: